horia141/jupiter/docs/concepts.md

 The token can be obtained as described in the [tutorial section](https://github.com/horia141/jupiter/blob/master/docs /tutorial.md).

-The space id is specified when calling `ws-init`.
+The space id is specified when calling `workspace-init`.
 It identifies the Notion "space" where Jupiter will work.
 It can't be changed after creation though.

 ### Workspace Interactions Summary

 You can:

-* Create a workspace via `ws-init`
+* Create a workspace via `workspace-init`
-* Set the name of the workspace via `ws-set-name` or editing the name in Notion directly
+* Set the name of the workspace via `workspace-set-name` or editing the name in Notion directly
-* Set the token of the workspace via `ws-set-token`.
+* Set the token of the workspace via `workspace-set-token`.
-* Synchronise changes between the local store and Notion via `ws-sync`.
+* Synchronise changes between the local store and Notion via `workspace-sync`.
-* See a summary of the workspace via `ws-show`.
+* See a summary of the workspace via `workspace-show`.

 ### Workspace Syncing

 When you edit something in Notion, Jupiter does not see the changes immediately.
 Instead you need to run special syncing commands to make sure Notion and the local storage are in sync.
-The `ws-sync` command achieves this for workspaces.
+The `workspace-sync` command achieves this for workspaces.
 Presently, just the name can be changed, by editing the root page's name.

 ## Vacations